 Collectively, over 18 years my experience has included counselling, mentoring, providing psychotherapy and supervision within the NHS, social services, business, education and specialist counselling agencies.

 For many years, I was senior therapist within a range of NHS medical surgeries, and taught Therapeutic Counselling in Devon colleges.
 I now have a counselling, psychotherapy and supervision private practice covering Bearsden, Milngavie and the West End of Glasgow with online clients across the wider UK.
-Recently, I left my work managing a team of psychological therapists at a large Glasgow University, to build on further therapeutic responsibilities within the NHS.
+Recently, I left my work managing a team of psychological therapists at a large Glasgow University, to build on further clinical therapeutic responsibilities within the NHS.

 As an accredited member of UK Council for Psychotherapy (UKCP) I abide by its ethical framework for good practice, and I am subject to its complaints procedure.